iterorganization/IMAS-Python/docs/source/courses/basic/create.rst

 Create an empty IDS
 -------------------

-Empty IDSs in imas-python are created by the :py:meth:`~imas.ids_factory.IDSFactory.new` method of an :py:class:`~imas.ids_factory.IDSFactory`.
+Empty IDSs in IMAS-Python are created by the :py:meth:`~imas.ids_factory.IDSFactory.new` method of an :py:class:`~imas.ids_factory.IDSFactory`.

 .. note::